regenix/regenix/README.md

 Requires
 --------

-* PHP 5.3 or greater
+* PHP 5.4 or greater
 * Apache, Nginx or another server
 * Mod_rewrite enabled (for apache)
+* GD extension for some features

 Getting started
 ---------------